olivierleteneur/Python_read_json/README.md

 # Python_read_json

-A Python script to read Json file
+The purpose of this Python script is to  read Json file